England in command of first test against South Africa

 Keaton Jennings edged Morkel to wicketkeeper De Kock, having made 33 but Garry Balance, 22 not out at the close, helped Cook push the lead beyond 200.

-(Reporting by Steve Tongue; Editing by Ken Ferris)
+Reporting by Steve Tongue; Editing by Ken Ferris